noncombatant/fe/doc/implementation.md

 does a full mark-and-sweep run, pushing unreachable objects back to the freelist.
 Thus, garbage collection may occur whenever a new object is created.

-The context maintains a `gcstack` which protects objects that may not be reachable from being collected.
+The context maintains a `gc_stack` which protects objects that may not be reachable from being collected.
 These may include (for example) objects returned after an `eval`, or a list which is currently being constructed from multiple pairs.
 Newly created objects are automatically pushed to this stack.